 The tiny tale tells the story of a baby sandpiper, frightened by the giant waves that nearly wash her away as she searches with her speedy, spindly-legged family and friends for food on the shore, and how she overcomes her fear.
 (You can watch the trailer below.)

-Belew composed the music for the beloved little film, and Rowland, a 2008 alumnus of MTSU’s Master of Fine Arts program in music technology and recording arts and an adjunct instructor in the College of Media and Entertainment, produced and engineered the tracks, all in Belew’s Mt.
+Belew composed the music for the beloved little film, and Rowland, a 2008 alumnus of MTSU’s Master of Fine Arts in Recording Arts and Technologies Program and an adjunct instructor in the College of Media and Entertainment, produced and engineered the tracks, all in Belew’s Mt.
 Juliet, Tennessee, studio.

 The pair are featured in a March 6 CNBC feature that you can read here.